You deployed a Firebase Cloud Function. From the frontend:

 // client

-httpsCallable(functions, 'send-email') // ❌ kebab-case
+httpsCallable(functions, 'send-email') // wrong: kebab-case

-httpsCallable(functions, 'sendmail') // ❌ typo
+httpsCallable(functions, 'sendmail') // wrong: typo

 3. Build silently failed during deploy

-How to spot it: firebase deploy --only functions --debug and search “Failed to upload” or “skipped”.
+How to spot it: firebase deploy --only functions --debug and search the output for Failed to upload, skipped, or a TypeScript compile error near the top.

 4. v1 / v2 SDK confusion

-How to spot it: Check imports: import { onCall } from 'firebase-functions/v2/https' (v2) vs import * as functions from 'firebase-functions' (v1).
+How to spot it: check imports — import { onCall } from 'firebase-functions/v2/https' (v2) vs import * as functions from 'firebase-functions' (v1).

-5. Function garbage-collected by deploy
+5. Function deleted by a previous deploy (garbage collection)

 Shortest path to fix